NamhwaLee/NamhwaLee.github.io/_teaching/mentoring.md

 location: "Riverside, CA, USA"
 ---

-Mentor undergraduate students on statistical analysis and research.
+Mentor a undergraduate student on statistical analysis and research.

 Project topic: Statistical Data Mining with *R*
 =====